creising/CueServer-Client/README.md

 specific scripts.
 Once this command is run, the application can be found in:
 `cli/build/install/`.

+####Artifacts
+Artifacts can be found on [The Central Repository](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.urbanbyte.cueserver%22%20AND%20a%3A%22cueserver-client%22)

 ####Dependencies
 The client library has the following dependencies: